stephenrdoyle/hcontortus_amplicon_sequencing/03_code/ajoke_hcontortus_amplicon_sequencing.workbook.md

 wc -l *fastq
 ```
 - this prints all the information, however, it still needs some interpretation.
 - how about we do something slightly more sophisticated.
 Just a little.
-Lets use a "loop"
+Lets use a "for loop"

 ```bash
 # basic loop, and we'll print the name